Seneca Strategies is a women-run political consulting firm in the business of redistributing power.

-Named after Seneca Falls — the first woman’s rights convention in the United States — Seneca Strategies focuses on supporting progressive, diverse and female candidates, non-profits and issue campaigns.
+Named after Seneca Falls — the first women’s rights convention in the United States — we support progressive and diverse candidates and causes.

 Elana Leopold is a founding partner at Seneca Strategies, where she serves as a government and community engagement expert, providing strategic guidance to individual, corporate and non-profit clients.